 - What defines a 'healthy relationship'?
 This begins with friendships, extending into romantic relationships.

 - Different types of relationships

-- Harassment and other abuse
+- How to recognise abuse and what to do about it?

 - What is consent?
 What is coercive control?

 - Puberty

 - The reproductive system and conception

 - Types of families, including the role of the parent

-- Sexually Transmitted Infections
+- · Sexually Transmitted Infections

 - Contraception